BEST STARTS FOR KIDS

 So how did this happen?

-When I analysed it I realized it was because my son had been exposed to maths concepts incidentally from a very young age and had lots of practice with real maths examples.
+When I analysed how he could do this I realized it was because he'd been exposed to maths concepts incidentally from a very young age and had lots of practice with real maths examples.

 My son could just 'see' the answer in his head in abstract form.